H. S. Rawail: Personal life and career

 Rawail was born in Lyallpur, Punjab, British India and moved to Mumbai to aspire to be a filmmaker.
 Later, he moved to Kolkata where he wrote several film scripts and debuted as a director with Dorangia Daku (1940).
 His three consecutive films; Shukriya (1944), Zid (1945) and Jhoothi Kasmein (1948); were commercial failures.
 His next film Patanga (1949) was successful and was the seventh highest grossing Bollywood film of 1949.
 The film is still remembered for the song "Mere Piya Gaye Rangoon" performed by Shamshad Begum.

 Later, Rawail's nine consecutive films from 1949 till 1956 did not perform well on the box office.
 In March 1956, Rawail started with two new projects, Chaalbaaz with Meena Kumari and Baazigar with Vyjayanthimala.
 Both the films were dropped eventually.
 However, in 1958 director Nanabhai Bhatt revived both projects starring Nirupa Roy.
 Rawail took a three-year sabbatical and returned in 1959 with a comedy film Shararat, starring Raaj Kumar, Kishore Kumar and Meena Kumari.
 The film was a commercial failure along with his next two films, Roop Ki Rani Choron Ka Raja (1961), starring Dev Anand and Waheeda Rehman and Kanch Ki Gudiya (1963) starring Manoj Kumar.
-However, Manoj Kumar did gain recognition from tae film after hving starred in various unsuccessful films before.
+However, Manoj Kumar did gain recognition from tae film after having starred in various unsuccessful films before.